rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _What’s So Amazing About Grace?_ by Philip Yancey
 -   _Who Moved the Stone?_ by Frank Morison
 -   _The Real Face of Atheism_ by Ravi Zacharias
+-   _The Problem of God_ by Mark Clark
 -   _Orthodoxy_ by Gilbert Keith Chesterton

+## 2016

+-   _I Hope They Serve Beer in Hell_ by Tucker Max
+-   _Sloppy Seconds_ by Tucker Max
+-   _Hilarity Ensues_ by Tucker Max
+-   _When Breath Becomes Air_ by Paul Kalanithi

+## 2014

+-   _The Calling: A Life Rocked by Mountains_ by Barry Blanchard
+-   _One Day as a Tiger: Alex Macintyre and the Birth of Light and Fast Alpinism_ by John Porter
+-   _K2: Life and Death on the World's Most Dangerous Mountain_ by Ed Viesturs
+-   _Annapurna: First Conquest of an 8000-meter Peak_ by Maurice Herzog
+-   _The Great Gatsby_ by F. Scott Fitzgerald

+## 2013

+-   _Doctor Sleep_ by Stephen King
+-   _The Will to Climb: Obsession and Commitment and the Quest to Climb Annapurna--the World’s Deadliest Peak_ by Ed Viesturs

+## 2012

+-   _No Shortcuts to the Top: Climbing the World’s 14 Highest Peaks_ by Ed Viesturs
+-   _Sh\*t My Dad Says_ by Justin Halpern
+-   _I Suck at Girls_ by Justin Halpern

 ## Earlier